schireson/pytest-mock-resources/README.md

           ...

 You will receive a `ContainerCheckFailed: Unable to connect to [...]
 Postgres test container` error in CI if the above is not added to you job config.

+#### Mongo

+Add the following section to ALL jobs that will be running tests with `mongo` fixtures:

+    jobs:
+      <YOUR JOB NAME>:
+          docker:
+          - image: <IMAGE>  // schireson/cicd-python... circleci/python:2.7.14... etc
+          - image: mongo:3.6
+            environment:
+              MONGO_INITDB_ROOT_USERNAME: user
+              MONGO_INITDB_ROOT_PASSWORD: password
+          steps:
+          - checkout
+          ...

+You will receive a `ContainerCheckFailed: Unable to connect to [...]
+Mongo test container` error in CI if the above is not added to you job config.

 ### Running tests locally